 Chiltern District Council, Aylesbury Vale District Council, Wycombe District Council

-The landscaping of the 3.7 Ha grounds is split into a number of key character areas: the northern portion is more formally planted, comprising a private garden and an arboretum area.
+The landscaping of the 3.7 Ha grounds is split into a number of key character areas: the northern portion is more formally planted an protected, comprising a private garden and an arboretum area, and this can be viewed from the chapel.
 The southern portion of the site is less formally landscaped with open woodland planting and the remembrance walk.
 There is parking for 138 cars overall in the scheme, with 120 spaces specifically dedicated to mourners.
 The site boundary is presently defined on two sides by mature hedgerows; these are to be augmented with screen planting of similar character on the other boundaries of the site.

 Renders by Forbes Massie